csiebler/csiebler.github.io/content/posts/vllm-on-azure-machine-learning-managed-online-endpoints-deployment.md

 ### Step 2: Register custom model in Model Registry

-Firstly, we need to register our new model.
-For this, goto AzureML Studio, select Models, then select Register.
-Then, register a model of `Unspecified type` and reference the whole folder:
+Before we continue, we need to register our model.
+For this, we can go to AzureML Studio, select Models, then select Register.
+There, we can register our model as `Unspecified type` and reference the whole folder:

 ![Upload model folder](/images/upload_model.png "Upload model folder")